 - Waking up drenched in sweat or feeling like you are dying

-- Avoiding social situations, get together, or spending time with others for fear of what others might think about you
+- Avoiding social situations, getting together, or spending time with others for fear of what others might think about you

 - Not being able to drive your car (i.e., driving anxiety)

-- Not being able to sit down and focus on one task.
+- Unable to sit down and focus on one task.
 And, maybe when you try, you still find that you are fidgeting, your leg is shaking,

 - Not being able to sleep, even though you are so tired, because you have a million and one things bouncing around in your brain, and you just can’t turn it off!